SciFiFarms/TechnoCore/README.md

 # TechnoCore
 Fundamentally TechnoCore is a stack built to support Home Assistant.
 It strives to make IoT cheap, easy, and secure.
 Ultimately, it will be used to automate a vertical farm.
-You can see more about how it works in the [Overview](https://github.com/SciFiFarms/TechnoCore/blob/master/CONTRIBUTING.md#overview).
+You can see more about the technology used so support this goal in the [Overview](https://github.com/SciFiFarms/TechnoCore/blob/master/CONTRIBUTING.md#overview).

 #### Table of contents:
 - [TechnoCore](#TechnoCore)